 FREE PUBLIC EVENT

-Reframing Vivien Leigh Exhibition
+Vivien Leigh Circle Q&A

 The exhibition event is part of the AHRC ECR Leadership Fellow project Reframing Vivien Leigh: Stardom, Archives and Access, led by Principal investigator Dr. Lisa Stead, Senior Lecturer in Film Studies at the University of Exeter.

 To find out more about the project and our ongoing research, you can explore the project Omeka site here.

 You can also follow the project on Twitter at: @ReframingVL